alice1017/mdfmonitor/README.md

 First, import this module.
 Second, create `Watcher` class's instance.
 Third, append file or files to instance.
-Fourth, using Python with sentence, You can write anything under with sentence.
+Fourth, using Python for sentence, You can write anything under for sentence.

 ```python
 #!/usr/bin/python